WhetstoneTechnologies/Whetstone.Alexa.AdventureSample/README.md

 Audio, image, and configuration files are used in this sample.
 To use the files locally in preparation for deployment to Azure, use the Azure blob storage emulator.
 This section illustrates how to create the storage containers and upload files for local testing.

 Download and install the [Azure Storage Emulator](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-emulator) and the [Azure Powershell](https://docs.microsoft.com/en-us/powershell/azure/install-Az-ps?view=azps-1.6.0).
+Also, download [nGrok](https://ngrok.com/) and sign up for a free account.
+This will be used to capture requests from Alexa directly on the development machine.

 ### Installing the Microsoft Azure Storage Emulator